voxain/telefonbibel/notes.md

 ### **Departments**
 - Department manager to handle depts. and their general phone numbers
 - Assign phone numbers to existing departments through unique IDs, no dupliacates!
+- Set availability hours and weekdays for depts. and/or people
+- Add emergency numbers or notes for depts.

 ### **Start page**
 - Instant view of the entire library / Search field